-1. All Projects that generate one or more new Average Daily Trips (ADT) as calculated based on the ITE trip generation manual are required to pay Transportation Impact Fees, previously known as Traffic Impact Mitigation Fees.
-2. All required Transportation Impact Fees shall be paid in full to the Town in association with and prior to issuance of a building permit, unless otherwise required by law.
+1. All Projects that generate one or more new Average Daily Trips are required to pay Transportation Impact Fees, previously known as Traffic Impact Mitigation Fees.
+2. All required Transportation Impact Fees shall be paid in full to the Town in association with and prior to issuance of a building permit.
 If no building permit is required, the fee shall be paid in full prior to issuance of a certificate of use and occupancy, or similar entitlement.
-Unless otherwise required by law, the amount due shall be calculated based on the fee in place as approved by the Town Council by resolution at the time the fee is paid.
+The amount due shall be calculated based on the fee in place as approved by the Town Council by resolution at the time the fee is paid.
 3. The per trip amount of the fee shall be as set forth by the Town Council by resolution, pursuant to Town Municipal Code, Chapter 15, Article VII, Traffic Impact Mitigation Fees.
 4. Fees shall be calculated by multiplying net new ADT by the per trip amount in place at the time the fees are paid.
-5. Credit against Transportation Impact Fees due shall be granted for projects shown on the town of Los Gatos Transportation Improvements list (Attachment 2) up to the amount of the actual reasonable expenditure based on receipts submitted to the Town and as approved by the Town Engineer.
-Credit may be applied for any listed projects for which the developer, as a condition of approval, is required to either construct at the developer's sole cost or contribute a fixed or percentage amount of funding toward future construction of the listed improvement.
-6. No credit shall be given for any public right-of-way dedication required for completion of projects not listed on Attachment 2.
-7. Credit for existing development shall be determined by trips generated at the site within three years of entitlement application to the Community Development Department.
-Properties not generating trips within three years of application will not receive credit.
-All credits under this section shall be at the discretion of the Town
+5. Credit against Transportation Impact Fees due shall be granted up to the amount of the Estimated Project Cost shown on Attachment 2, Town of Los Gatos Traffic Mitigation Improvements Project List, for any listed projects for which the developer, as a condition of approval, is required to either construct at the developer's sole cost or contribute a fixed or percentage amount of funding toward future construction of the listed improvement.
+Where construction is fully funded and completed by the developer, said credit shall be equal to the Project Cost as shown in Attachment 2.
+Where payment is a fixed amount or a percentage of Project Cost, credit shall be equal to the actual amount due, whether the project is constructed by the developer or others.
+6. No credit shall be given for any public right-of-way dedication required for completion of projects listed on Attachment 2.

-TITLE: Transportation Impact Policy PAGE: 3 of 37 POLICY NUMBER: 1-08 -- ------------------------- -------------------------------
+TITLE: Transportation Impact Policy PAGE: 3 of 3 POLICY NUMBER: -- ------------------------ -----------------------